Denoising the Deep Sky: Physics-Based CCD Noise Formation for Astronomical Imaging: Method

 \section{Method}

-To facilitate learning-based methods for astronomical image denoising, our objective is to synthesize realistic CCD noise using only a limited number of clean observations and calibration frames.
+To construct pair-wise training data for learning denoising models, our objective is to synthesize realistic CCD noise using only a limited number of stacked clean bases and calibration frames.
 We begin by introducing the CCD image formation process in \Cref{sec:ccd_image_formation}, then describe the synthesis of signal-dependent noise and signal-independent noise in \Cref{sec:signal_dependent_noise} and \Cref{sec:signal_independent_noise}.
 The overview of the noise formation model is illustrated in \Cref{fig2:noise_formation}.